Share

 How can I avoid scams when seeking debt relief services?

 To avoid scams, research debt relief companies thoroughly.
-Look for those accredited by the National Foundation for Credit Counseling (NFCC) and check their Better Business Bureau ratings.
-Be wary of companies that promise quick fixes or ask for upfront fees.
+Check their Better Business Bureau ratings and always try to look at their customer reviews.
+Be wary of companies that promise quick fixes or ask for upfront fees, odds are they aren't in to help you in the long term.